 2.)
 Limit consumption of processed carbohydrates / sugars.

-whole wheat rice, whole grains (quinoa, barley, wheat berries, oatmeal),
+Try this: Replace white foods with quality carbohydrates such as: vegetables, fruits, whole wheat rice, whole grains (quinoa, barley, wheat berries, oatmeal), beans and legumes.

 Reality check: You don't have to be a purist and completely cut out your favorite Equal Exchange chocolate bar, simply moderate the amount you eat.
 Because we use actual cocoa beans and whole foods to make our bars, Equal Exchange Chocolate has a lot more good nutrients than most chocolate bars.

 Although in the typical U.S. diet we get more than enough protein every day (even vegetarians!), it is important to eat high-quality protein with most meals and snacks.
 High quality protein includes beans, tofu, tempeh, eggs, lean meats, fish, low fat dairy, legumes, and nuts.
 Protein found in these foods (and in bananas!) have been shown to promote the release of serotonin, dopamine and norepinephrine, hormones that are involved in boosting mood, and increasing alertness and focus hours after eating.
 Also, protein slows the digestion of carbohydrates.